benfb/elixush/README.md

       float: [], genome: [], input: [], integer: [-1], output: [], return: [],
       string: [], tag: [], termination: :normal, vector_boolean: [],
       vector_float: [], vector_integer: [], vector_string: [], zip: []}

+## Getting Started

+To run Elixush, you'll need to install Elixir.
+The official instructions for how to do so can be found [here](http://elixir-lang.org/install.html).
+If you have a Mac, a simple `brew install elixir` should suffice.

+Installing the Elixir language also installs the Erlang virtual machine, as well as Elixir's interactive shell (REPL), IEx.